 It should come as no surprise that some leaders do a poor job of making themselves available to their teams.
 In our virtual world, it has become common for managers to jump from one conference call to the next with limited downtime.
 If that’s the case for you, it’s time to reassess these meetings and determine which ones are actually meaningful.
 Removing these unproductive video calls and replacing them with daily or weekly check-ins with team members is critical to maintaining employee engagement and motivation.
 Better yet, these one-on-one conversations can help to build personal relationships between a leader and his/her team.

 Despite being a relatively simple principle, leaders must do their best to adhere to the “golden rule.”
 Even though many of us learned about this rule in our kindergarten class, don’t let its clichéd nature distract you from the truth—by treating others with kindness and respect, you’ll cultivate a workplace culture that’s conducive to success.
 Rather than micromanaging your employees and directing their every move, allow your teams to do what they do best.
 By providing sensible amounts of freedom and autonomy, leaders will observe a positive difference in overall work quality and performance.

 While the ability to work from home comes with its fair share of amenities, it’s evident that many workers are excited at the thought of returning to the office.
 Until that day arrives, however, leaders must remain diligent—particularly with their communication strategies—when managing their teams.
 By following these leadership tips, your organization will benefit from your stronger and more convincing influence during this time of need.

 Did you enjoy this post?
-Stay in the with Flashpoint the Forge Buffalo blog!
+Stay in the know with Flashpoint the Forge Buffalo blog!
 If you’re looking to get started with a startup, join the Forge Buffalo talent community to let Buffalo’s hottest startups find you and check out the newest positions on our job board!